invertase/react-native-firebase-starter/README.md

 ## React Native Firebase Starter

-A basic react app with [`react-native-firebase`](https://github.com/invertase/react-native-firebase) pre-integrated so you can get started quickly.
+A basic react native app with [`react-native-firebase`](https://github.com/invertase/react-native-firebase) pre-integrated so you can get started quickly.

 ### Getting Started